Music of Nigeria: Afrobeat

-Afrobeat is a style most closely associated with Nigeria, though practitioners and fans are found throughout West Africa, and Afrobeat recordings are a prominent part of the world music category found throughout the developed world.
-It is music with elements of highlife, and other styles of West African music.
+Afrobeat is a style most closely associated with Nigeria, and Afrobeat recordings are a prominent part of the world music category found throughout the developed world.
+It is music with elements of Fuji, juju, jazz and other music genres.
 The most popular and well-known performer, indeed the most famous Nigerian musician in history, is undoubtedly Fela Kuti.

-Fela Kuti began performing in 1961, but did not start playing in his distinctive Afrobeat style until his exposure to Sierra Leonean Afro-soul singer Geraldo Pino in 1963.
 Although Kuti is often credited as the only pioneer of Afrobeat, other musicians such as Orlando Julius Ekemode were also prominent in the early Afrobeat scene, where they combined highlife, jazz and funk.
 A brief period in the United States saw him exposed to the Black Power movement and the Black Panthers, an influence that he would come to express in his lyrics.
 After living in London briefly, he moved back to Lagos and opened a club, The Shrine, which was one of the most popular music spots in the city.
 He started recording with Africa '70, a huge band featuring drummer Tony Allen, who has since gone on to become a well-known musician in his own right.
 With Africa 70, Kuti recorded a series of hits, earning the ire of the government as he tackled such diverse issues as poverty, traffic and skin-bleaching.
 In 1985, Kuti was jailed for five years, but was released after only two years after international outcry and massive domestic protests.
 Upon release, Kuti continued to criticise the government in his songs, and became known for eccentric behaviour, such as suddenly divorcing all twenty-eight wives because "no man has the right to own a woman's vagina".
 His death from AIDS in 1997 sparked a period of national mourning that was unprecedented in documented Nigerian history.

 In the 1980s, Afrobeat became affiliated with the burgeoning genre of world music.
 In Europe and North America, so-called "world music" acts came from all over the world and played in a multitude of styles.
-Fela Kuti and his Afrobeat followers were among the most famous of the musicians considered world music.
+Fela Kuti and his Afrobeat followers were among the most famous musicians considered world music.

-From the 1980s to'90s, Afrobeat had diversified by taking in new influences from US funk and hip hop.
+From the 1980s to' the 1990s, Afrobeat had diversified by taking in new influences from US funk and hip hop.
 The ever-masked and enigmatic Lágbájá became one of the standard-bearers of the new wave of Afrobeat, especially after his 1996 LP C'est Une African Thing.
 Following a surprise appearance in place of his father, Fela, Femi Kuti garnered a large fan base that enabled him to tour across Europe.
 Femi Kuti and Seun Kuti followed their father Fela Kuti.